KyreSPWN/SPWN/RoE.md

 **Not Covered by ROE**
 - Bases, including hives
 - Base raid interference (may cause hostilities between alliances)
-- Territory (may cause hostilities between alliances)

 **Incursions**
-- Begin raiding territory bases 24 hrs in advance of incursions
+- Begin boot and loot and strategic raiding territory bases no later than 24 hrs in advance of incursions
 - Suspend ROE 4 hrs ahead of incursions

 **Additional Definitions**